art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 WHO IS THIS FOR?

-this is for folks seeking to reclaim and rewild their attention. who seek to dedicate devoted time to cultivate wild fluency6. for those who seek to speak the language of the birds, water, stars, fire, soil and body. for folks who trust that their attention is a precious companion capable of prophecy, dreaming and muscular imagination when cared for. for folks who long to attune their relationship to time, their nervous system, and their soul’s liberatory efforts to the rhythm of bird song, the divination of tracks, and the wisdom of myth.
+This is for folks seeking to reclaim and rewild their attention.
+Who seek to dedicate devoted time to cultivate wild fluency5.
+For those who seek to speak the language of the birds, water, stars, fire, soil and body.
+For folks who trust that their attention is a precious companion capable of prophecy, dreaming and muscular imagination when cared for.
+For folks who long to attune their relationship to time, their nervous system, and their soul’s liberatory efforts to the rhythm of bird song, the divination of tracks, and the wisdom of myth.

 COST